bjornmeansbear/AdvancedDesign/README.md

 - Any of the criticality things work here...
 - the everyday experience based design idea fits here well too

+Create a dictionary to aid you in your potential degree project research and development.
+Research and define terms, ideas, and visual reference points associated with your questions and ideas.
+This “dictionary” is meant to help fill in conceptual gaps, refine direction, and enhance and inform so you can move forward with confidence.

+Knowledge domain?

+How might we questions?

 ### 4. Process Book.
 - Final project; the last 4 weeks or so to refine it -- but should be introduced at the beginning; its the documentation for all the projects?
 Must contain reflection on the term as well as all the different questions, outcomes, whatever created from the projects and workshops -- try to frame a process; a practice; a praxis.